 Regulating Ghost Guns

-Legislation recently introduced in the Senate would do that, essentially by requiring that all frames and receivers — even unfinished ones — be marked with serial numbers, and making DIY gun builders go in person to federally-licensed dealers to buy them, so that they would have to undergo the same background checks as purchasers of assembled weapons.
+Legislation introduced in the Senate in May 2020 would do that, essentially by requiring that all frames and receivers — even unfinished ones — be marked with serial numbers, and making DIY gun builders go in person to federally-licensed dealers to buy them, so that they would have to undergo the same background checks as purchasers of assembled weapons.

 "These proposals wouldn't burden law-abiding citizens who want to build guns," Wilcox says.
 "But they would make it more difficult for convicted domestic abusers, gun traffickers, felons and terrorists to acquire untraceable ghost guns."